 If your case is unsuccessful through no-fault of your own then you will not have to pay anything to anyone so you are at no financial risk.

 At the start of your claim we’ll perform a risk assessment and consider how likely it is your case will be successful, the amount it is likely to cost us to win (both in terms of time and money) and the complexity of your case.
 Based on the outcome of the risk assessment we shall expect you to pay a portion of your award towards our costs at the end of your case.
 This is limited to a maximum of twenty five percent of the costs we have accrued and is only payable if you win.
 Bear in mind that because of the new rules your claims award will have been increased by ten percent to help pay for this and ensure that you keep the majority of the damages you deserve.

 Don’t let the latest funding rules deter you obtaining the claims you are rightfully and legally entitled to.
-Nevertheless it still costs you nothing to enquire with Mercury Legal Online to see if you may be able to make a claim and you will still pay absolutely nothing if you lose through no fault of your own.
+Nevertheless it still costs you nothing to enquire with Clear Law to see if you may be able to make a claim and you will still pay absolutely nothing if you lose through no fault of your own.